TarasovArtem/QA-Software---User-Creation-Process-Testing/README.md

 Please note that these instructions assume you have Node.js and npm installed on your machine.

 For more details and options on running tests, refer to the Cypress documentation.

+## Note:
+It's essential to fulfill this precondition before running any tests to ensure accurate and reliable results.
+Running tests without a properly launched backend and frontend may lead to unexpected failures or inaccurate outcomes.

+Please consult the development or deployment documentation for detailed instructions on launching the backend and frontend components of the "QA challenge" Software.

+Remember that these instructions may vary based on the specific setup and environment of your testing infrastructure.